 “Can you recall instances of something that you initially thought was a bad thing that turned out to be not so bad after all or perhaps even a spectacularly good thing?
 Like the time you just missed a train and had to wait a whole hour for the next one and it was horrible except that your neighbor also missed it so you talked for the first time and a beautiful friendship developed.”

-His solution to overcoming bad situations is to simply not label them, but rather “take them as a given” like a civil engineer would when surveying a landscape.
-This way of thought calls upon us all to look at experiences as things to be addressed — we can’t control the materials we’ve been given to construct our building, but we must use them.
+His solution to overcoming bad situations is to simply not label them; to “take them as a given” like a civil engineer would when surveying a landscape.
+This way of thought calls upon us to look at all experiences, good or bad, as things to be addressed—we can’t control the materials we’ve been given to construct our building, but we must use them anyways.

 According to Rao, learning to not label situations is the key to ultimate success.
 The saying “when life hands you lemons, make lemonade” involves the stress of dealing with a bad experience (the lemons) and turning it into something sweeter (lemonade).